Homs: Cuisine

 Although people in Homs eat the same foods common in Levantine cuisine, the city is well known throughout Syria for its own cuisine.
 A prominent dish is Batarsh, a type of baba ghanouj made with yogurt and garlic instead of tahini.
 Homs is also home to a variety of kibbeh mishwiyyeh or "grilled kibbeh".
 It consists of two pancakes of kibbeh stuffed with ground lamb, cooked with lamb fat and various spices.
 Jazar Mahshi ("stuffed carrot") is native dish in Homs and is made of yellow carrot stuffed with minced lamb, rice.
 The city specialises in cooking a type of okra meal, known as bamya bi-l zayt ("okra with olive oil").

-Homs has an array of restaurants, some of the most highly acclaimed are those within the Safir Hotel: Mamma Mia and Mersia.
-The former specialises in Italian cuisine, while the latter serves Arabic food.
-For the local population, popular restaurants include Prince Restaurant which acts as a type of fast-food place, serving shawarma, grilled chicken, and other common Syrian foods, as well as homemade juices.
+Homs has an array of restaurants, some specialise in Italian cuisine, while others serve Arabic food.
+For the local population, popular restaurants serve shawarma, grilled chicken, and other common Syrian foods, as well as homemade juices.
 In the Old City, low-price restaurants are grouped together along Shoukri al-Quwatly Street and sell similar foods, such as hummus, falafel, various salads (mezze), shish kebab and chicken dishes.
 Restaurants and coffeehouses typically offer hookahs and are a common place for men to gather and smoke.
-Other notable restaurants include Broasted Kreish, a local favourite for shish taouk and shawarma on the Korniche St just south of the Ghouta; the Rawda, a garden lounge located by the New Clock Tower which is known by locals for its Homsi-style fatteh and for the atmosphere created by its divided men and family areas, providing an area for men to gather to play cards, smoke and watch soccer games and for families to have a drink and dessert on late downtime.

-Homs also recently emerged as the restaurant scene in pre-civil-war Syria after completing its Malab St. Hamra development.
-The Hamra Street in the Malab area was home to a strip of highly rated restaurants including La Luna, a shisha lounge; Chez Moi, serving a few French dishes along with the typical local food; Mia Casa, an Italian restaurant; Troy, an American-Latin-Syrian mashup; and Quattro, another Italian restaurant.

-Like in Damascus and Aleppo, many houses in the Old City of Homs have been renovated and transformed into restaurants specialising in Levantine cuisine.
-Most notable of these is Beit al-Agha restaurant, situated in a renovated palace that dates back to the mid-19th century with Ottoman and Mamluk architecture, and Julia Dumna Restaurant, which has been described as the best example of traditional Homsi houses, with its white and black stones.